Neurosonography Salary

 Neurosonography Education and Training

 The neurosonography sub-field can only be pursued by ultrasound professionals who have at least the bachelor’s degree or the master’s degree.
-However, associate degree graduates are also qualified to pursue the career as a neurosonographer given that he passed the registry examination of the ARDMS and possess the ultrasound technician registration and license.
+However, associate degree graduates are also qualified to pursue the career as a neurosonographer given that he passed the registry examination of the ARDMS and possess the sonography registration and license.

 Neurosonography Job Outlook

-The average ultrasound technician salary is higher than other medical professionals in the allied field which are at the same professional level.
+The average ultrasound salary is higher than other medical professionals in the allied field that are at the same professional level.
 However, when the ultrasound technician decides to be more specific of his career and chooses the neurosonography field, he can earn much better income because the neurosonography salary is higher and offers more opportunity for better career growth.

 Leave a Reply